 The story of the Renishaw ghosts takes place in England’s Renishaw Hall and goes back hundreds of years.
-It’s actually sounds like something out of a horror movie.
+It actually sounds like something out of a horror movie.

-Before we start, think about this.
-How would you react if you discovered a coffin underneath your floorboards?
+Before we start, how would you react if you discovered a coffin underneath your floorboards?
 Especially if the house you lived in was almost 400 years old?
-Well, that’s pretty much what happened, so read on…
+Well, that’s pretty much what happened, so read on to learn more

 Renishaw Hall has been passed down to Sitwell heirs from generation to generation pretty much continuously since it was built in 1625.
 Take a look at the picture above.
 It’s a gorgeous place, the kind that folks like me dream about inheriting.
 (Hey, I can dream!
 Who wouldn’t want to discover a long-lost uncle with a big house he wants to pass down to somebody?
 It could happen and somebody’s gotta do it.)

 Anyway, Renishaw is huge–5,000-acres-of-land-huge–and it’s old.
 Many of its heirs/owners have put their own touches on the place via remodeling, changing paint colors, and upgrading or adding to the structure.
 In the 1880s, Sir George Sitwell expanded the grand staircase by reworking some bedrooms and incorporating them into the space.
 During the renovation, workmen discovered a coffin in the floor, firmly lodged between the floor joists.

 Yep.
 You heard right.
 It was underneath the floor and held in place by iron clasps.
 The thing appeared to be from the 17th century.
 The coffin had no lid though, because there was no room for it.
 The space wasn’t tall enough, so the floor acted as the lid.
 That’s strange.
 And creepy.
 But creepier still is the fact that there was hair and clothing found inside… which indicated that at one time someone had been inside the box.
 Now, though, the body was gone.